 No. Applicants may be citizens of any country or stateless persons.
 They must be studying in a graduate program, but this can be anywhere in the world.

-My advisor is very busy, very important, in the hospital, and/or traveling abroad.
+My advisor is very busy, very important, and/or traveling abroad.
 Is it okay if she/he submits the letter a few days or hours after the deadline?